Multiple program formats

 The family studies major is an interdisciplinary program for students who desire positions in public or private human service organizations or programs related to children, families and individuals.
 Recent graduates hold positions with Healthy Families, Planned Parenthood, Big Brothers/Big Sisters and Senior Services; in state government; and as family court workers, substance abuse assessment specialists, preschool staff, and volunteer and activity directors.

 This is not a teachable major.
-Information for students seeking a teaching certification as an Early Childhood Specialist with a ZA endorsement should see the B.S.
-Elementary Education (Early Childhood) program page.
+Information for students seeking a teaching certification should see Teaching, Learning and Educational Studies.

 There are three ways to complete classes in this major: